-After a wonderful cooked breakfast prepared by your on board chef set sail for the tiny islands of Eilach An Naoimh one of the isles of the sea or Garvellachs.
-View the well preserved beehive cells once home to early Christian Monks.
-Visit the grave of St Columbas mother.
+After a wonderful cooked breakfast prepared by your onboard chef set sail for the tiny island of Eilach An Naoimh one of the ‘isles of the sea’ or Garvellachs.
+View the well-preserved beehive cells once home to early Christian Monks.
+Visit the grave of St Columba’s mother.
 Overnight in tranquil Loch Melfort after a stroll through the marvellous Arduaine Gardens.

 Fingal’s cave on Staffa is an unforgettable natural wonder.
-Visit the cave by tender then back aboard for morning coffee and cookies.
-Lunga, one of the treshnish isles is next on the agenda with its fabulous colony of puffins.
+Visit the cave by tender and then back aboard for morning coffee and cookies.
+Lunga, one of the Treshnish isles, is next on the agenda with its fabulous colony of puffins.
 Overnight in sheltered Gometra harbour keeping an eye open for eagles and red deer.

 The pastoral island of Muck awaits us today.
 The waters around Muck are the hunting ground of Minke Whales and Dolphins.
 A walk ashore from Port More to Gallanach Bay to the North of the island rewards you with wonderful views of the island of Rhum.
 Porpoises and otters may be seen in Gallanach Bay.
-Overnight in Loch Scresort with the possibility of an evening visit to the Otter hide.
+Overnight in Loch Scresort, on the island of Rhum, with the possibility of an evening visit to the Otter hide.

 Cruise along the North Coast of Rhum spotting the red deer herd made famous by the BBC’s Autumnwatch.
-These waters area favourite haunt of Basking Sharks, Common Dolphin and Minke Whales.
-Dropping anchor in Eigg’s south bay we go ashore to visit this vibrant island which sine 1997 has been owned by the inhabitants after a series of disastrous absentee landlords.
+These waters are a favourite haunt of Basking Sharks, Common Dolphin and Minke Whales.
+Dropping anchor in Eigg’s south bay we go ashore to visit this vibrant island which since 1997 has been owned by the inhabitants after a series of disastrous absentee landlords.
 Visit the cave of the massacre.
 A haunting reminder of bloodier times when 395 islanders were suffocated when the MacLeods lit a fire in the cave mouth.
-After lunch we head south past Ardnamurchan Point to the capital of Mull, Tobermory for overnight.
+After lunch, we head south past Ardnamurchan Point to the capital of Mull, Tobermory for overnight.